 Health during childhood is powerfully linked with social factors such as the income and education levels of a child's family and his or her racial or ethnic group.
-This snapshot of children ages 17 years or younger in Nebraska shows that:
+This snapshot of children ages 17 years or younger in Idaho shows that:

-- Two fifths of Nebraska's children live in poor or near-poor households, nearly two fifths live in middle-income households and nearly one fourth live in higher-income households. - Approximately one fourth of children in Nebraska live in households where no one has education beyond high school, two fifths live with at least one person who has attended but not completed college and one third live with at least one college graduate. - Three fourths of Nebraska's children are non-Hispanic white, 12 percent are Hispanic and 6 percent are non-Hispanic black.
+- Approximately two fifths of Idaho's children live in poor or near-poor households, two fifths live in middle-income households and one fifth live in higher-income households. - Approximately one third of children in Idaho live in households where no one has education beyond high school, two fifths live with at least one person who has attended but not completed college and nearly one third live with at least one college graduate. - Four fifths of Idaho's children are non-Hispanic white and 15 percent are Hispanic.